Red Wings vs. Blues: Betting Trends, Odds, Advanced Stats

 Red Wings Betting Insights

-- Detroit has a record of 17-26, a 39.5% win rate, when it's been set as an underdog of +115 or more by sportsbooks this season.
+- The Red Wings have a 10-8 record when favored on the moneyline this season.

+- When playing as a moneyline favorite with odds of -130 or shorter, Detroit has a 9-4 record (winning 69.2% of its games).

-- Oddsmakers have implied, given the moneyline set for this matchup, that the Red Wings have a 46.5% chance to win.
+- The implied moneyline probability in this matchup gives the Red Wings a 56.5% chance to win.

-- Detroit has combined with its opponent to score over 6.5 goals in 32 of 69 games this season.
+- Detroit and its opponent have gone over 6.5 combined goals in 32 of 70 games this season.

 Red Wings vs. Blues Rankings